citp/privacy-policy-historical/f/fo/fol/folksy.com.md

-> *The following text is extracted and transformed from the folksy.com privacy policy that was archived on 2011-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110623212856id_/http%3A//www.folksy.com/static_pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the folksy.com privacy policy that was archived on 2011-11-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111103005945id_/http%3A//www.folksy.com/static_pages/privacy-policy) for the most accurate reproduction.*

-# Welcome to Folksy :: Knit, carve, glue, cut, sculpt, sketch, go!
+# Welcome to Folksy :: Sew, sculpt, carve, mould, solder, cast, go!

 ## Privacy Policy